 Melatonin’s main job in the body is to regulate night and day cycles or sleep-wake cycles.
 Darkness causes the body to produce more melatonin, which signals the body to prepare for sleep.
 Light decreases melatonin production and signals the body to prepare for being awake.
 Some people who have trouble sleeping have low levels of melatonin.
 It is thought that adding melatonin from supplements might help them sleep.

-Melatonin is LIKELY SAFE for most adults when taken by mouth short-term or applied to the skin.
-It can cause some side effects including headache, short-term feelings of depression, daytime sleepiness, dizziness, stomach cramps, and irritability.
+Melatonin is POSSIBLY SAFE when used by mouth appropriately, long-term.
+Melatonin has been used safely for up to 2 years in some people.
+However, it can cause some side effects including headache, short-term feelings of depression, daytime sleepiness, dizziness, stomach cramps, and irritability.
 Do not drive or use machinery for four to five hours after taking melatonin.

 Special precautions & warnings:

-Pregnancy and breast-feeding: Melatonin is POSSIBLY UNSAFE in pregnancy.
-Don’t use it.
+Pregnancy and breast-feeding: Melatonin is POSSIBLY UNSAFE to use during pregnancy.
+Do not use it.
 Melatonin might also interfere with ovulation, making it more difficult to become pregnant.

 Not enough is known about the safety of using melatonin when breast-feeding.
-It’s best not to use it.
+It is best not to use it.